Governance in Urban Sanitation

 In 2000, the United Nations General Assembly adopted the Millennium Development Goals that challenged the global community to reduce poverty and increase the health and well-being of all peoples.
 Two years later, the World Summit on Sustainable Development added access to basic sanitation as a centerpiece of sustainable development strategy and set a series of actions to achieve the global sanitation target – halving the proportion of people without access to basic sanitation by the year 2015.

-Yet, nearly 40% of the world’s population still lacks adequate sanitation.
-Indeed, developing access to sanitation services poses technical, institutional, financial and also social and cultural challenges.
+Nearly 40% of the world’s population still lacks adequate sanitation.
+Developing access to sanitation services poses technical, institutional, financial and also social and cultural challenges.
 Major obstacles relate to governance deficiencies, especially the lack of adequate institutional framework.
 Other hindrances include the weak priority given to sanitation and the insufficiency of substantial investment in the sector.
 Besides investment, sustainable solutions should also adequately address the other dimensions, especially institutional and financial aspects.
 It is thus essential to implement sustainable institutional arrangements ensuring the setting up of a political anchor for the sanitation sector as well as responsiveness to the demand, transparency and accountability to users, financial sustainability, and the involvement of all the actors in their area of expertise.

 The course aims at enhancing the capacity of local decision-makers and sanitation professionals to make the most enlightened decisions and investments in the area of urban sanitation.
 It provides analytical tools to understand the financial and institutional framework of the sanitation sector, taking into account the needs of urban poor communities.